ketwaroo/minetest-mcl-misk-recipes/readme.md

 ### Recipes included

-These are best quess recipes.
+These are best guess recipes.
 I've taken some liberties here.

  * Saddle `mcl_mobitems:saddle`
  * ~~leather horse armor~~ doesn't exist in mineclonia right now.
 It should though.
 Will investigate later if bored.